 Sometimes pregnancy can feel like a constant state of change, from your growing belly to your crazy sense of smell to the whole list of new products and foods you’re no longer allowed to have.
 R.I.P black coffee.

-On top of that, the research isn’t easy.
-When it comes to skincare, we had a hard time finding one simplified list of not just what you can’t use, but what you can use.
-So, we decided to make it for you.
+On top of that, skin changes and the need for a new skincare routine can be overwhelming for mamas-to-be.
+When it comes to skincare and pregnancy, research isn’t easy.
+What can you use for that pesky hormonal acne?
+Is sunscreen safe?
+What about that favorite moisturizer with hyaluronic acid?
+We had a hard time finding one simplified list of not just what you can’t use, but what you can use.
+So, we decided to make it for you so you can pick out skincare products with ease.

+If you don’t know which skincare products are safe for pregnancy, we are here to help.
+At Honest, we’ve designed a full line of paraben-free makeup, skincare, and home products to keep you and your family healthy and happy.
 Read on for our list of pregnancy skincare no-nos and few clean skincare routines we put together for you.
-Now, you can stop reading ingredient lists and get on with that glow.
+Now, you can stop reading ingredient lists on every skincare product and get on with that glow.

 Skincare Ingredients to Avoid When You’re Pregnant:

-It’s always a good idea to avoid the types of preservatives that are known as parabens — like methylparaben, ethylparaben, propylparaben and butylparaben — but it’s especially important during pregnancy.
+It’s always a good idea to avoid the types of preservatives that are known as parabens — like methylparaben, ethylparaben, propylparaben and butylparaben — but it’s especially important to avoid these potentially harmful ingredients during pregnancy.
 You can learn even more about parabens here.
+We recommend always opting for products with natural ingredients, whether or not you're pregnant.

 Some skincare products use ingredients that are classified as formaldehyde donors as preservatives to prevent bacteria, yeast and mold growth.
 But, guess what?
 There are different preservative systems out there that we think are safer for pregnant women, so we suggest avoiding formaldehyde donors across the board.